myoung8223/scadlite2/README.md

 - [x] **Improve 3D Lighting and Model Texturing:** Right now the lighting needs improvement and texturing the models would improve the preview.
 - [ ] **Camera Movement Improvements:** Improve the camera movement, perhaps with translation accelleration.
 - [ ] **Orthogonal Projection:** Add a button for toggling between perspective and orthogonal 3D projection.
+- [ ] **Add Support for Color:** Add a button for toggling between perspective and orthogonal 3D projection.
 - [x] **Improve Error Highlighting:** While there's basic error highlighting now, that should be refined further.
 - [x] **Adjustable Editor/Preview Port Framing:** An adjustable, and persistant editor/preview port framing is needed.
 - [x] **Add Optional Line Numbers:** Optional line numbers in the editor would be a welcome feature.